 Guest blog by, Mark Horoszowski, co-founder & CEO, Moving Worlds

 But, like most employees, Ricardo also had an itch to make sure his work was contributing to the greater good.
-In fact, studies shows that 74% of professionals want to have purpose in their work and 53% want to make a positive impact.
+In fact, studies show that 74% of professionals want to have a purpose in their work and 53% want to make a positive impact.
 In a world where 70% are disengaged at work, yet only 42% of executives have a healthy leadership pipeline, these are vital indicators.

-This is why Ricardo turned to Microsoft’s MySkills4Afrika program where he could travel to Africa to volunteer his real skills on a two week assignment.
+This is why Ricardo turned to Microsoft’s MySkills4Afrika program where he could travel to Africa to volunteer his real skills on a two-week assignment.
 While the roots of MySkills4Afrika are committed to first creating social good by transferring skills to changemakers working across the continent, MS4A also has a powerful leadership development outcome because it incorporates an experiential learning model: Goal setting, theory acquisition, experience, guided reflection.

 Microsoft is not alone in offering skills-based volunteering programs (aka Experteering) to its employees as a way to engage employees while developing their leadership capabilities.
 And, for those that are using it as a way to develop culturally competent winners, tend to share some key lessons that companies can harness.
 And while Microsoft sends it employees overseas, and many individuals even pursue international projects on their own, you can find stretch growth experiences for your team that also contribute to the greater good at home, too.

 Set clear goals

 While volunteering is altruistic, it does have many benefits to the volunteer, too, so be sure to design experiences that align with your company’s, team’s, and the individual’s goals.
 Make sure that your employees set goals on what they hope to learn and how they hope to grow.
 Doing this with a manger-facilitated conversation is a great way to start.

 Get a baseline